MY JOURNEY TO A KETO LIFESTYLE

 “That’s basically the idea,” he said.

-“Can I have butter, cheese and whole milk?”
+“Can I have butter, cheese and cream?”
 I asked.

 “Yes, you may, as long as you are eating low-carb,” he answered.